P.H. Paseo Las Bóvedas (1998-1999)

 Casa Arango (2007-2008)

-Located on iconic Tenth Street and according to our historical data, originally built in the mid-19th century, it was owned over many decades by several members of the Arango family.
-When CISF purchased the property, the façade and the building itself were almost entirely derelict, therefore the new façade had to be completely rebuilt based on information obtained about its original elevation.
+Located on the iconic Tenth Street, this building dates back to the mid-19th Century according to our historical data.
+It was owned by several members of the Arango Family over several decades.
+When CISF purchased the property, the façade and the building itself were almost entirely derelict, therefore a new façcade had to be completely rebuilt based on information obtained about its original elevation.

 The property is a single-family residence.
 Its interior has been given a contemporary design, making the most of the ceiling height to create a mezzanine, and skylights have been installed towards the rear of the building in addition to a mansard roof along the front of the building.